Top Fall Decor Trends: The Best Fall Wreaths, Pumpkins, Pillows and More

 Organics

-Without a doubt the most ubiquitous trend I’m seeing this year is the use of organic materials.
-This coincides with general decor trends but is particularly well suited to the fall season.
+Without a doubt the most ubiquitous trend I’ve been seeing for a few years now is the use of organic materials.
+This coincides with the direction of general decor trends but is particularly well suited to the fall season.
 From rattan pumpkins and woven vases to wood chip gourds and driftwood bits, organics are everywhere and define the character of the season.
+In furniture you’ll see this reflected in warm natural and bleached wood tones.

 Teddy Bear Knits

-There’s a new texture on the cozy scene this year and it’s fun and inviting to play with.
+There’s a new texture on the cozy scene and it’s fun and inviting to play with.
 I’m seeing nubby, wooly “teddy bear” knits used in pumpkins, pillows and more.
-A close relative to polar fleece or sherpa, it’s a natural for blankets and throws.
+A close relative to polar fleece or sherpa, it’s a natural to use in blankets and throws.
+It has even influenced the upholstery market with boucle furniture coming on strong.

 Dry Tones